tangentsoft/mysqlpp/HACKERS.md

 Having done that, you can complete the bootstrapping process by running `bootstrap.bat`.
-It has the same purpose as the Bourne shell script described above, but much simpler.
-It has none of the command line options described above, for one thing.
+It has the same purpose as the Bourne shell script described [above](#bootstrap), but with a different and simpler usage:

-The main downside of doing it this way is that your changed version will have the same version number as the release of MySQL++ you copied the files from, unless you go into each file and change the version numbers.
+    C:\> bootstrap.bat [bakefile-options]

+Any options passed are passed as-is to Bakefile.
+This is normally used to pass `-D` options to affect the generated build system output files.

 ### Option 2: Cygwin

-If you'd like to hack on MySQL++ entirely on Windows and have all the build freedoms enjoyed by those working on Unixy platforms, the simplest solution is probably to [install Cygwin][cyg64].
-(64-bit.
-A [32-bit installer][cyg32] is also available.)
+If you'd like to hack on MySQL++ entirely on Windows and have all the build freedoms enjoyed by those working on Unixy platforms, the simplest solution is probably to [install Cygwin][cyg].
+It doesn’t matter whether you use the 32-bit or 64-bit version, for our purposes here.

-When you run it, it will walk you through the steps to install Cygwin.
-Autoconf and Perl 5 aren't installed in Cygwin by default, so when you get to the packages list, be sure to select them.
+While in the Cygwin setup program, you will have to add the Autoconf and Perl 5 packages, which aren't installed in Cygwin by default.
 Autoconf is in the Devel category, and Perl 5 in the Interpreters category.

 You will also need to install the native Windows binary version of [Bakefile](http://bakefile.org/).
 Don't get the source version and try